turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 We can use the command `ls` to list the content in our current directory.
 You can see directories and files in the current directory, but you cannot see directories and files that are inside other directories.

-For a more detailed list of content, type `ls -la` - note the space between the characters.
-The addition of `-la` gives more information about when that file or directory was last modified, permissions, and also lists [hidden files/directories](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory).

 ### Your Turn

 * Open your terminal and enter the command `pwd`.
 What do you see?
 Can you find this same location using Finder?